naoa/groonga-tokenizer-yangram/README.md

 LGPL 2.1.
 See COPYING for details.

-This program includes the Groonga ngrame tokenizer.
+This program includes the Groonga ngram tokenizer.
 https://github.com/groonga/groonga/blob/master/lib/token.c

 This program is the same license as Groonga.

-The Groonga ngrame tokenizer is povided by ``Copyright(C) 2009-2012 Brazil``
+The Groonga ngram tokenizer is povided by ``Copyright(C) 2009-2012 Brazil``